Personal Injury Assistance from Our Skilled Legal Team in Charleston

 - Duty — The defendant had a legal obligation to act with care to avoid harming you.
 This obligation can arise from a professional relationship, as with a doctor and patient, or a more generalized duty to be careful, as when a motorist operates a vehicle on public roadways.

 - Breach — The defendant violated the duty of care by acting in a way that was negligent, reckless, or deliberately intended to cause you harm.
 A breach of duty can also occur when someone who has a duty to act fails to act in a timely or competent manner.

 - Causation — The defendant’s breach of duty directly caused harm to you.
 Attorneys usually use a “but for” construction to explain that “but for” the defendant’s carelessness, the accident never would have happened.

 - Damages — You were harmed.
 You must support this claim with evidence as to the extent of the harm.
 You must also ask the court to order the defendant to pay you a certain amount of compensation for your losses.
 This is where many plaintiffs falter, because they simply have no basis to determine how much their case is worth.

 If this sounds very complicated, it certainly can be.
 But retaining a capable and experienced personal injury attorney can simplify the process enormously and alleviate most of your stress.
 Even if you bear some responsibility for your injuries, West Virginia's modified comparative negligence laws allow victims to recover compensation as long as they are less than 50 percent at fault.

 You can also get professional help without paying any upfront legal fees.
-The Calwell Practice, LC takes personal injury cases on a contingency basis, meaning that we do not charge attorneys’ fees until we recover damages in a settlement or trial verdict.
+Calwell Luce diTrapano PLLC, LC takes personal injury cases on a contingency basis, meaning that we do not charge attorneys’ fees until we recover damages in a settlement or trial verdict.
 We thoroughly explain our billing procedures at your initial consultation so you know what to expect.